CAG2Mark/UstCoursePlanner/README.md

 # Special Thanks
-Special thanks to some of my peers https://github.com/151044 and https://github.com/TheHakkaman for helping scrape some of the course data and helping dig out some weird formatting that I eventually parsed.
+Special thanks to some of my peers https://github.com/151044 and https://github.com/TheHakkaman for helping scrape some of the course data and digging out some weird formatting that I eventually parsed.

 # I want to use the course data!
 Please do!
 I don't want you to go through the pain of parsing their horribly inconsistent formatting :P.